 A digital token is finding success as a way for content creators to sell the rights to their work

-Being the sole and rightful owner of a song from your favorite artist may seem like fantasy, but, thanks to Non-Fungible Tokens (NFT’s), it’s a lot closer to reality than you may have thought.
+Being the sole and rightful owner of a song from your favorite artist may seem like fantasy, but, thanks to Non-Fungible Tokens (NFT’s), it’s no longer that far-fetched.

 NFT’s have become an increasingly popular way for professional artists and everyday content creators to capitalize on their work by selling its ownership.
 Everything from images, videos, songs, and even tweets can now be bought and sold online.